jocoro19/filter-lists/README.md

 # JHS Web Improvements (filter-lists)

-This repository contains adblocker filter lists, custom userstyles, and userscripts to improve your experience on the web.
+This repository contains adblocker filter lists, custom userstyles, and userscripts for an improved experience on the web.

-Feel free to use, modify, and share the files in this repository, but I won't be accepting any contributions at this time.
+Feel free to use, modify, and share the contents of this repository, but I won't be accepting any contributions at this time.

 ## Filter Lists